Grand Pabos West River: Salmon fishing

 The Grand Pabos West River is known for its Atlantic Salmon (salmo salar) fishing.
 The river was a renowned salmon river from 1880 to 1950.
 Overfished, the salmon were almost completely annihilated in 1984 and the river was closed to fisherman.
 It has been reopened since 2003.

-The water of the Pabos West River is of a copper color and is not as crystal clear as the one of the other 2 Pabos rivers but still fairly transparent.
+The water of the Pabos West River is of a copper color and is not as crystal clear as the other two Pabos rivers but still fairly transparent.

 Access and administration

 The river is accessible via Quebec Route 132 and is managed by an organism that administrates salmon fishing on the 3 Pabos Rivers.
 It is easy to fish the Grand Pabos River and the Petit Pabos River on the same fishing trip.